yoosofan/prezentprogramo/docs/presentations.rst

 SVG transforms
 ..............

 SVG allows you to draw up path and then transform it.
-Bildumilo! has no support for these transforms, so before you extract the path you should make sure the SVG software doesn't use transforms.
+Prezentprogramo! has no support for these transforms, so before you extract the path you should make sure the SVG software doesn't use transforms.
 In Inkscape you can do this by the "Simplify" command.